-Residing in Kentucky from 2012-2016, she owned and operated her own gallery and studio.
+From 2012 – 2016 Meg resided in Louisville Kentucky where she owned and operated her gallery and studio.
 Painting and teaching students of all ages sparked the attention of Louisville natives.
-Elizabeth Krammer, Art Editor of the Courier Journal states, “Meg Krakowiak’s gossamer paintings, consisting of landscapes and seascapes, portray light and color in a dreamlike mist that often posse a bright sheen".
-In 2013, Meg was invited to join KORE Gallery at Mellwood Arts Center where she has remained the top seller for the past three years.
-While in Louisville, Meg was awarded "Emerging Artist of the Year" at Mellwood Arts Center in 2013 and "Best of Show” at "Top Ten Things to See in Louisville” in 2012 and 2014.
+Elizabeth Krammer, art editor of the Courier Journal states, “Meg Krakowiak’s gossamer paintings, consisting of landscapes and seascapes, portray light and color in a dreamlike mist.”
+In 2013, Meg was invited to join KORE Gallery at the Mellwood Arts Center where she was the the top seller for the next three years.
+While in Louisville, Meg was awarded "Emerging Artist of the Year" at Mellwood Art Center in 2013, “Best of Show” at the annual Louisville Artisan Guild showcase in 2014, featured in Leo Magazine as one of the “Top Ten Things to See in Louisville” in 2012 and 2014.
 Meg also produced two solo shows, "Surrender to Color" and "Can You See It Now”.